mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 !!! success "bonus"

-    In addition to SQL migration files, you can also use the `goose` package to write Go-based migrations and track both SQL and Go migrations in the same way.
+    In addition to SQL migration files, the `goose` package can be used to write Go-based migrations and track both SQL and Go migrations in the same way.

     See the [repository example](https://github.com/pressly/goose/tree/master/examples/go-migrations) for Go migrations, but we'll do a deep dive in a future post.
 Stay tuned!

 ## Quick start

-Here's a copy/pasteable `.sql` migration file to get you started:
+Here's a copy/pasteable `.sql` migration file to get started:

 ```sql
 -- +goose Up